PhDLeToanThang/BA-DA-DS_vs_CI-CD_Copilot/bi_pbi_rs/Home-Market-Harvester/readme.en.md

 ---

-## ??
-Lessons Learned
+## 💡 Lessons Learned

 During the development, three significant insights were gained:

 1. **Preserving HTML Source Code for Data Integrity** Due to the instability of `web scraping` sources, we save the `HTML` source code of each listing.
 This practice prevents data loss during processing and makes it easier to extract data if listings change.
-The small size of HTML files means they don�t take up much disk space or affect performance, making this method efficient and practical.
+The small size of HTML files means they don’t take up much disk space or affect performance, making this method efficient and practical.

 2. **Executing Python Scripts**
 Running `Python` scripts directly from `.py` files is more effective than converting `Jupyter Notebooks` to `.py` files and then running them.
 The latter often causes issues with library compatibility.
 Direct execution avoids these problems and ensures smoother development.